geeknik/my-awesome-stars/topics.md

 - [fireproof-storage/fireproof](https://github.com/fireproof-storage/fireproof) - The vibe coding database runs in the browser, fits in the context window, and syncs anywhere.
 - [rbbydotdev/someday](https://github.com/rbbydotdev/someday) - Free to host calendar availability picker - open-source cal.com / calendly alternative built on Google-Apps-Script for Gmail users.
 Built with modern technologies like React, TypeScript, Shadcn/UI, an
 - [raidendotai/cofounder](https://github.com/raidendotai/cofounder) - ai-generated apps , full stack + generative UI
-- [garden-co/jazz](https://github.com/garden-co/jazz) - Toolkit for backendless apps
+- [garden-co/jazz](https://github.com/garden-co/jazz) - A new kind of database that's distributed across your frontend, containers, serverless functions and its own storage cloud.
 - [openai/openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API
 - [project-gauntlet/gauntlet](https://github.com/project-gauntlet/gauntlet) - Raycast-inspired open-source cross-platform application launcher with React-based plugins
 - [normal-computing/fuji-web](https://github.com/normal-computing/fuji-web) - Fuji is an AI agent that lives in your browser's sidepanel.
 You can now get tasks done online with a single command!
 - [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 Try it out today!
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI
 - [RicardoGEsteves/omniscient](https://github.com/RicardoGEsteves/omniscient) - Cutting-edge Full-stack AI Platform delivered as a SaaS (Software as a Service).
 Built on a robust technology stack, integrated with powerful APIs such as OpenAI and Replicate, offers a seamless exper
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
 The Agentic last-mile 🪁
 - [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React